ManuelGil/vscode-json-flow/MARKETING_MATERIALS.md

 ### Unique Selling Points

-- No need for external tools—everything works directly inside VS Code.
+- No need for external tools, everything works directly inside VS Code.
 - Completely free and open source, built for the developer community.
 - Lightweight and fast, ideal for handling both small and large JSON files.